mabica-creative/mabica-website/README.md

-# Mabica Website
+# Mabica Website v1

-Just an/a website for mabica.
+Just a website for mabica.

+## Requared
+- The website is exis
+- Mabica Have landing page
+- Client can access audiobooks